T. J. Houshmandzadeh: Cincinnati Bengals

-Houshmandzadeh opened the 2007 season by scoring a touchdown against the Baltimore Ravens and two touchdowns in the loss to the Cleveland Browns.
-Against the Seattle Seahawks, Houshmandzadeh totaled 141 yards on 12 receptions for one touchdown.
+Houshmandzadeh opened the 2007 season by scoring a touchdown against the Baltimore Ravens in a 27–20 victory and two touchdowns in the 51–45 loss to the Cleveland Browns in Week 2.
+Against the Seattle Seahawks in Week 3, Houshmandzadeh totaled 141 yards on 12 receptions for one touchdown in the 24–21 loss.
+In Week 4, against the New England Patriots, he had 12 receptions for 100 yards and a touchdown.
+In the following week, he had eight receptions for 145 yards and two touchdowns against the Kansas City Chiefs.
+He ended up having a streak of eight games with at least one touchdown to start the season.
 By the end of the year, he finished with a franchise record 112 receptions for 1,143 yards and 12 touchdowns.
-His 112 catches tied him with Wes Welker of the New England Patriots for the most in the NFL.
+His 112 catches tied him with Wes Welker of the Patriots for the most in the NFL.
 He was also selected to the Pro Bowl for the first time in his career.

+In Week 3 of the 2008 season, Houshmandzadeh recorded 12 receptions for 142 receiving yards and one touchdown in the 26–23 loss to the New York Giants.
+In Week 5, against the Dallas Cowboys, he had two receiving touchdowns.
+In Week 11, in a 13–13 tie to the Philadelphia Eagles, he had 12 receptions for 149 yards and one touchdown.
 In 2008, Houshmandzadeh had 92 catches for 904 yards and four touchdowns.
 He did this while Carson Palmer was out with injury for most of the year.

 Seattle Seahawks

-Houshmandzadeh was signed by the Seattle Seahawks on March 2, 2009 to a five-year $40 million contract with $15 million guaranteed.
+Houshmandzadeh was signed by the Seattle Seahawks on March 2, 2009, to a five-year $40 million contract with $15 million guaranteed.
 He had also been courted by the Minnesota Vikings.
 The Cincinnati Bengals reportedly gave him an offer, but he countered the statement saying "Cincinnati's offer wasn't enough for me to continue to play there, I think I should be able to start fresh."
 He jokingly went on to say "I want to win some games for once", which is a reference to the Bengals' history of losing.
-The Bengals swept the AFC North on their way to a 10-6 record, while Seattle finished 5-11.
+The Bengals swept the AFC North on their way to a 10–6 record, while Seattle finished 5–11.
 Houshmandzadeh, however, had a decent year statistically, with 79 catches for 911 yards for an 11.5 yard receiving average, but only scored three touchdowns.
 On September 4, 2010, the Seahawks released Houshmandzadeh.